yliess86/PhDThesis/thesis.md

 optim = AdamW(model.parameters(), lr=1e-2)
 ```

-Then, the model is defined as a sequence of three linear layers (linear transformations with bias for the intercept) and ReLU activations except for the last one responsible for outputing the logits, used for computing the loss, here the cross entropy for multi class classification.
+Then, the model is defined as a sequence of three linear layers (linear transformations with a bias for the intercept) and ReLU activations except for the last one responsible for outputting the logits, used for computing the loss, here the cross entropy for multi-class classification.
 The enhanced +sgd optimizer, Adam, is then initialized with the model's weight and a learning rate $\epsilon$.
 AdamW is a variant of Adam with a corrected weight decay term for regularization.

 ```python
 from torch import Tensor